+Gifts of the Spirit are incomprehensible to our natural mind but spiritually flow from the Holy Spirit to our spirit.
 I began functioning in the gifts of the Spirit back in 1974.
 I flow in several of the gifts of the Spirit and have seen them all in action.
-I have also seen and heard way to much weirdness and charismatic razzel dazzle.
-So, here, I present the solid wisdom and insight of men who were there in the 70’s.
+I have also seen and heard way to much weirdness and charismatic razzell dazzle.
+So, here, I present the solid wisdom and insight of the Bible and the Spirit.

 But the manifestation of the Spirit is given to each one for the profit of all: for to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, to another faith by the same Spirit, to another gifts of healings by the same Spirit, to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues.
 But one and the same Spirit works all these things, distributing to each one individually as He wills.
 1 Corinthians 12:7-11 NKJV